cacophony-wj/licentia_black/README.md

 - To use _Skyrim Outfit System_ (the transmog mod) properly, [consult the guide for it here](SoS-OutfitSystem-Guide.md).
 - To add some cool, nifty new animations to your copy of _Licentia_, [be sure to run Nemesis afterward](How-To-Run-Nemesis.md).
 - To add your dream outfits to your copy of _Licentia,_ [consult the BodySlide document](How-To-Add-Outfits.md).
-- To add mods that I won't use which are commonly request, [consult the Common Additions document.](https://github.com/cacophony-wj/licentia_black/blob/main/Common-Additions.md) You can request your own!
+- To add a few mods that are commonly requested, [consult the Common Additions document.](https://github.com/cacophony-wj/licentia_black/blob/main/Common-Additions.md) You can request your own!
 - **NOTE:** _Synthesis_ is no longer mandatory for most additions, but you can run it if you really want to.
 [Use the guide here.](How-To-Run-Synthesis.md).

 For help with your additions, stop by my #black-additions channel and you might just get it!